Everybody (Madonna song)

 "Everybody" is a song written and recorded by American singer Madonna and produced by DJ Mark Kamins.
-In 1982, while living in New York City with former boyfriend Stephen Bray, Madonna created a demo featuring four dance tracks, including "Everybody".
-Without a record deal, she promoted the tape herself by visiting nightclubs and persuading DJs to play it.
-At Danceteria, she met Kamins, who played the track to a positive crowd response and later brought it to Sire Records.
-Impressed, label president Seymour Stein signed Madonna for two twelve-inch singles.
+In the early 1980s, while living in New York City and collaborating with former boyfriend Stephen Bray, Madonna recorded a demo containing four dance tracks, including "Everybody".
+Without a recording contract, she promoted the tape herself by visiting nightclubs and persuading DJs to play it.
+At Danceteria, she met Kamins, who championed the song after its enthusiastic reception on the dance floor and helped her secure a deal with Sire Records.
+After being introduced by label president Seymour Stein, Madonna signed with the label shortly after meeting A&R executive Michael Rosenblatt.

-Recorded in three days at Bob Blank's Blank Tape Recording Studios, "Everybody" was released on October 6, 1982, as Madonna's debut single, and later included on her 1983 self-titled album.
-A post-disco track with electro and R&B influences, its lyrics encourage dancing and self-expression.
-Critics responded positively to its sound, and the single reached number three on Billboards Dance Club Songs chart.
+Recorded over three days at Bob Blank's Blank Tape Studios, "Everybody" was released on October 6, 1982, as Madonna's debut single and later appeared on her 1983 self-titled debut album.
+A post-disco song with electro and R&B influences, its lyrics promote dancing, self-expression, and inclusivity.
+Initial reviews were mixed, with critics praising the song's dancefloor appeal while criticizing its repetitive structure.
+Retrospectively, however, it has been cited among Madonna's best songs and one of the greatest debut singles of all time.
+The single reached number three on Billboards Dance Club Songs chart.